sudheerj/javascript-interview-questions/README.md

 180. ### Why do I need to use freeze method

-     In Object-oriented paradigm, an existing API contains certain elements that are not intended to be extended, modified, or re-used outside of their current context.
-Hence it works as `final` keyword which is used in various languages.
+     In the Object-oriented paradigm, an existing API contains certain elements that are not intended to be extended, modified, or re-used outside of their current context.
+Hence it works as the `final` keyword which is used in various languages.

      **[⬆ Back to Top](#table-of-contents)**